International Cricket Captain: International Cricket Captain 2010

 ICC 2011 received mixed reviews: GameSpot concluded that "international Cricket Captain 2011 doesn't break any new ground, but a wealth of real-life statistics married to a solid management sim makes it worth the investment for any budding cricket captains."

 International Cricket Captain 2012

+International Cricket Captain 2013

-International Cricket Captain 2013International Cricket Captain 2013 is the sixteenth installment of the International Cricket Captain series.
+International Cricket Captain 2013 is the sixteenth installment of the International Cricket Captain series.
 Produced by Childish Things on Microsoft Windows and Mac OS, it follows the release of International Cricket Captain 2012 the previous year.

 Built upon previous versions, with updated statistics for current players, ICC '13 also included new features: "All-Time Greats" in which players can assemble teams of great cricketers from different eras; "Classic England vs. Australia" in which players can replay one of five classic test matches from the England / Australia rivalry; international on-line, enabling players to engage in international Test, ODI and T20 matches.
 Various graphical and interface upgrades were also introduced, as well as the ability to pick opposition teams in custom series.
 It was released on 29 June 2013, a day later than planned following the discovery of an unexpected error.